maksim-shlapak/widget-api/interfaces/playeradaptor.playeradaptorapi.md

 ▸ **embeddableElement**(): `Element`

-*__description__*: (OPTIONAL) Get player Element of type DIV for embedding annoto application for full screen state.
+*__description__*: (OPTIONAL) Get player Element for embedding annoto application for full screen state.
+If not provided the main player Element would be used (the element provided at init()).
 NOTE: if not supported the function must be undefined.

 **Returns:** `Element`